webventurer/landing-nextjs/docs/code-smells/css-class-names-mirror-tags.md

-# Best Practices

-This document outlines coding best practices and guidelines discovered during the development of this landing pages comparison project.

-## CSS & Styling Best Practices

-### 1. Avoid CSS Class Names That Mirror HTML Tag Names
+# Avoid CSS Class Names That Mirror HTML Tag Names

 Don't create class names that are the same as the tag name.
 Just target the tag.

+## The Problem

 **❌ Code Smell - Don't do this:**